StudyHub-Bulgaria/doorguy/docs/webapp.md

 ## Web portal for users to manage account / subscription.

-Takes configuration from .doorguy_config.toml
+Takes configuration from .doorguy_config.toml static/ holds all the images, css and other web assets.

 From landing page, users can login, resgiter or read user guide.
 From home page, user can see end of subscription, QR code for authentication, renew subscription button, change password button.